 Yogurt and Veggie Popsicles

-These brightly colored popsicles are packed full of calcium and vitamins, thanks to the yogurt, veggies and fruits.
+These brightly colored popsicles are full of calcium and vitamins, thanks to the yogurt, veggies and fruits.
 Kristin from Live Simply has created three popsicle recipes: Orange Delight (carrots, strawberry, mango), Green Dinosaur (spinach, bananas, pineapple) and Tickle-Me-Red (beets, strawberry, banana).
 If your child is under age one, swap out the honey for maple syrup.

-Here's a tasty treat for breastfed babes that also provides teething relief.
+Here's a tasty treat for breastfed babes that also provides instant teething relief.
 Pour pumped breast milk into the cap of a pacifier (1 to 2 ounces per cap), then insert pacifier and freeze for 3-4 hours.

 Strawberry and Yogurt Popsicles